plaquette/rmin_cut/readme.md

-RminCutter is a perl script to estimate Hudson & Kaplan's rmin from a standard fasta file, then cut the file into regions with no 4-gamete violation.
+## RminCutter

-Note that a lack of 4-gamete violation does NOT mean there was no recombination!n example fasta file seqfile.txt is included.
+A perl script to estimate Hudson & Kaplan's rmin from a standard fasta file, then cut the file into regions with no 4-gamete violation.
+Note that a lack of 4-gamete violation does **NOT** mean there was no recombination!
+An example fasta file seqfile.txt is included.

 Allows choice of 3 definitions of intervals for output.